orcutt989/twitter-statistics/README.md

 Tests are executed on every commit with `pytest` and are located in `test_banno.py`.

+## Continuous Deployment & Automatic Versioning

+When a PR is approved and the respective branch is merged a release is drafted and the version incremented.
+At this time versioning is minor only but can be changed depending on a keyword in a PR title.
+At this time there are no Git Hub actions that support incrementing the version, drafting a release, and publshing a release.
+For the sake of time and without having to write our own Github Action, we'll say that releases need to be manually published to prevent mistakes from entering a public build.

 ## Linting

 Python linting is also performed with GitHub actions and utilizes `Flake8`.
 Linting is performed on every commit.